Frequently Asked Questions

 How do I start a new Planning Poker room in ScrumJam?

-Starting a new room in ScrumJam is super simple!
-You can create a room in several ways: 1) Type a specific room name on the main page, 2) Click 'Create Instant Room' to let the system generate a random room name, 3) Choose a specific card deck from the /planning-poker page, or 4) Type the URL directly with a room ID like scrumjam.app/room?id=yourroom.
+Starting a new session in ScrumJam is super simple!
+You can create a session in several ways: 1) Click 'Start New Session' on the home page, 2) Choose a specific card deck from the /planning-poker page, or 3) Type the URL directly with a session ID like scrumjam.app/poker/your-session-id.
 No registration required to get started!

 Do I need to create an account to use ScrumJam?

 No!
 ScrumJam is designed to be extremely simple to start.
 You can join any room as a guest without creating an account.
-However, creating an account allows you to access additional features like room history, custom settings, and Pro features if you have a subscription.
+Creating an account adds room history, saved settings, and higher free session limits; a Pro subscription unlocks unlimited sessions, Jira, custom decks, and team workspace features.

 How do I invite my team to a ScrumJam Planning Poker session?